Versha111/chatbot/README.md

 For more information on how to use, configure, and extend the Llama2 Medical Bot, please refer to the Langchain documentation or contact the project maintainers.

-Happy coding with Llama2 Medical Bot! 🚀
+Happy coding with Llama2 Chatbot! 🚀